hello-world-initiative/code-along-november-2019/README.md

 <link rel="stylesheet" href="css/styles-final.css" />
 ```

 Change the name of the CSS file from `styles-final.css` to `styles-starter.css`.
-If you refresh the page in your browser, you'll notice that most of the styles are gone, aside from some basic defaults that I've included
+If you refresh the page in your browser, you'll notice that most of the styles are gone, aside from some basic defaults that I've included to get us started.

 ## A note on class names